Na3NTA - information sheet

 Risk assessment outcomes

-- Based upon a comparison of levels to which Canadians may be exposed to Na3NTA and levels associated with health effects, it was determined that the risk to human health from this substance is considered to be low.
+- Based upon a comparison of levels to which Canadians may be exposed to Na3NTA and levels associated with health effects, it was determined that the risk to human health from this substance is low.

 - Based upon the outcome of the ERC Approach, this substance is considered unlikely to be causing ecological harm.

-- As a result of the draft screening assessment, the Government is proposing that Na3NTA is not harmful to human health at levels of exposure considered in the assessment.
+- The Government concluded that Na3NTA is not harmful to human health at levels of exposure considered in the assessment, and that it is not entering the environment at levels that are harmful.

-- Although Na3NTA is not considered to be harmful to human health at current levels of exposure, this substance is considered to have a health effect of concern based on its potential for carcinogenicity of the urinary tract.
-Therefore, there may be a potential risk for human health if exposure to this substance were to increase.
+- Although Na3NTA is not considered to be harmful to human health at current levels of exposure, this substance is considered to have a health effect of concern based on its potential ability to cause cancer of the urinary tract.
+There may be a potential risk if exposure to this substance were to increase.

 - Na3NTA may be found in products available to consumers.
-Canadians should follow any safety warnings and directions related to the product and dispose of products responsibly.
+Canadians should follow any safety warnings and directions related to the product and dispose of products responsibly according to municipal or local guidelines.

-- The screening assessment for NA3NTA focused on potential risks of exposure to the general population of Canada, rather than occupational exposure.
-Hazards related to chemicals used in the workplace are defined within the Workplace Hazardous Materials Information System.
-For information concerning workplace health and safety and what steps to take in the workplace, Canadians should consult their employer and/or the Occupational Health and Safety Regulator in their jurisdiction.
+- The screening assessment focused on potential risks from exposure to the general population of Canada.
+Hazards related to chemicals used in the workplace are defined within the Workplace Hazardous Materials Information System (WHMIS).
+For information concerning workplace health and safety and what steps to take in the workplace, Canadians should consult their employer or the Occupational Health and Safety Regulator in their jurisdiction.

 - Date modified: